 Leftover dark meat turkey recipes: all that is required is to line the baking dish with a thin layer of melted butter (to make sure nothing sticks), followed by a layer of leftover stuffing.
 Next, mix together sliced turkey, mixed vegetables, and gravy, and pour the mixture over the stuffing.

-This is a great addition for your next Thanksgiving break in 2021.
+This is a great addition to your next Thanksgiving break in 2022.